adam-fowler/big-num/README.md

 # BigNum

-A description of this package.
+A swift interface to the OpenSSL BIGNUM library.